-A flexible spending account (FSA) is a benefit that an employer can offer to help their employees pay for medical and/or dependent care and child care expenses using pre-tax dollars.
-FSAs lower your employees’ taxable income at year-end, so they also lower your business’ payroll taxes.
+A flexible spending account (FSA) is a benefit you can offer your employees instead of or in addition to health insurance.
+It helps them pay for medical and/or dependent care and childcare expenses using pre-tax dollars.
+FSAs lower your employees’ taxable income at year-end, so they also lower your business’s payroll taxes.

 In this article, we will explain what an FSA is, describe the two kinds of FSAs in detail, and help you determine whether it makes sense for your business to offer FSAs to your employees.